-ACI 311.1R-07 supersedes ACI 311.1R-99 and was adopted December 2007 and published March 2008.
+ACI 311.1R-07 supersedes ACI 311.1R-99 and was adopted December 2007 and published March 2008 published March 2008.
 Copyright © 2007, American Concrete Institute.

-All rights reserved including rights of reproduction and use in any form or by any means, including the making of copies by any photo process, or by electronic or mechanical device, printed, written, or oral, or recording for sound or visual reproduction or for use in any knowledge or retrieval system or device, unless permission in writing
+All rights reserved including rights of reproduction and use in any form or by any means, including the making of copies by any photo process, or by electronic or mechanical device, printed, written, or oral, or recording for sound or visual reproduction or for use in any knowledge or retrieval system or device, unless permission in writing is obtained from the copyright proprietors.